Absolutely Fabulous: The Movie: Cast

-Uncredited cast

 Celebrity cameos

 Multiple celebrity cameo appearances in the film were announced over the course of filming.
 In April 2016, Fox and the BBC confirmed a list of 60 cameos, most of which had not yet been announced, that would be featured in the film.
 They include:

-Approximately 90 drag queens appeared in the film, including Daniel Lismore, The Vivienne and Charlie Hides.
+Approximately 90 drag queens appeared in the film, including La Voix (drag queen), Daniel Lismore, The Vivienne and Charlie Hides.

 Production

 Development

 Saunders wrote and starred in Absolutely Fabulous, a British television sitcom for the BBC, which originally ran for three series from 1992 to 1995, with intermittent additional series and specials until 2012.
-Absolutely Fabulous features the champagne-fueled duo of "international PR guru" Edina Monsoon (Saunders) and "sex-crazed magazine editor" Patsy Stone (Lumley).
+Absolutely Fabulous features the champagne-fuelled duo of "international PR guru" Edina Monsoon (Saunders) and "sex-crazed magazine editor" Patsy Stone (Lumley).
 Additional characters include Edina's overly serious daughter Saffron (Sawalha), her daffy mother (Whitfield) and her even daffier assistant Bubble (Horrocks).